ibm-cloud-docs/event-notifications/en-pd-ocm-migration.md

 1. Enter a name for the subscription (for example, "Cloud Logs to OCM") in the **Create subscription** dialog.

-1. Select the OCM webhook destination you created earlier.
+1. Select the OCM webhook destination that you created earlier.

 1. Click **Create**.